top of page

 NIGHT DIVE

 Each student must have their own underwater light.
-A backup underwater light and a chemical/ marker light is recommended
+A backup underwater light and a chemical/ marker light are recommended.

 Choose a night diving site you are familiar with.